Boris Šťastný

-Boris Šťastný (born 8 April 1970) is a Czech politician.
+Boris Šťastný (born 8 April 1970) is a Czech politician, who has served as Minister for Sports, Prevention, and Health in the Third cabinet of Andrej Babiš since 15 December 2025.
 He has been a member of the Chamber of Deputies since 2025, having previously served from 2006 to 2013.
 He has served as group leader of Motorists for Themselves since 2025.

 He was born in Prague.
 He studied medicine at the Charles University.
 He has two sons.